PANDARI-YADAV/Wanderlust/README.md

 Wanderlust is a full-stack Stay & Travel Booking platform where users can explore, create, and book travel destinations.
 Built using the **MVC pattern**, it features user authentication, review system, secure image uploads, live maps, and full CRUD capabilities — all fully validated and deployed online click explore first then You get Home Page else shows Page not Found.

+**Important:** Click on explore left side in Navbar You will get Home Page.
 🔗 **Live Demo**: [https://wanderlust-project-krp0.onrender.com](https://wanderlust-project-krp0.onrender.com)

 ## 📁 Project Folder Structure